How To Get A CSCS Card – All Your Questions Answered

 Where do I take the CSCS Touch Screen Test?

 Whatever you do – don’t just “Google” it!
 You’ll probably end up paying a booking fee.
-Click here and you can book in online for £21.00.
+You can book in online for £22.50.
 There are test centres all over the country.
 You will need to take in-date photo identification with you.
+Book your CITB Site Operatives Test.

 If you have taken the CSCS Test in the last two years – you can get a new card without taking it again.